Bangladesh suffers widespread power outages during relentless heat

 Overall electricity supply fell short of demand by 6.6% over the seven days to Wednesday, government data showed, as demand surged nearly 14% compared with the preceding seven days.

-Neighbouring India is also seeing extreme heat, surging demand for power and some shortages.
+Neighbouring India is also seeing extreme heat, leading to power demand surging and some shortages emerging in the eastern states.

-India recorded a peak power demand - a measure of maximum power requirement during the day - of 215.9 gigawatts (GW), with the government a rise to as much as 229 GW this month.
+India recorded a peak power demand - a measure of maximum power requirement during the day - of 215.9 gigawatts (GW) this month, with the government forecasting it to rise to as much as 229 GW this month.

 Bangladesh power shortages surgehttps://tmsnrt.rs/3mMUrt9